-More than two decades after his departure from Barcelona and some five years after his passing, Johan Cruyff’s impact in football is still felt to this very day.
+More than two decades after his departure from Barcelona and some six years after his passing, Johan Cruyff’s impact in football is still felt to this very day.

 Cruyff remains one of the greatest footballers to have ever played the game and arguably the finest footballing mind the sport has seen, his ideologies and ideas still ingrained into the fabric of the modern Barcelona.